eth-p/jest-environment-obsidian/CONTRIBUTING.md

 #### Unimplemented Setup/Teardown

-Currently, Jest hooks for setting up and tearing down tests aren't implemented.
+Currently, Jest `beforeAll`/`afterAll` for setting up and tearing down tests aren't implemented.
 If the effort warrants it, this may be fixed in the future.

 ## Releases